 We love using hearty herbs like thyme and rosemary in this recipe (giving them a rough chop helps release their essential oils before you add them to the hot popcorn), but you can play around with other aromatics, like toasted chilli flakes, lemon zest, or fennel pollen.

+1. Heat 1 tablespoon of the oil in a large metal pot over medium-high heat.
+2. Add 2 corn kernels to test the oil temperature, cover with the lid (leaving it slightly ajar), and cook until the kernels pop.
+(When they pop, the oil is ready.)
 3. Add the popping corn and cook with the lid slightly ajar, shaking the pot every 30 seconds or so, until almost all of the corn has popped (you’ll know because there will suddenly be much longer breaks between popping sounds).
 Cover with the lid and turn off the heat while you prepare the seasoning.
+4. Roughly chop the herbs and combine with the salt, pepper, and remaining olive oil.
+5. Place the popcorn on a baking tray and drizzle with olive oil and herb mixture.
+Toss to coat evenly.

 Happy 101st birthday to "Hidden Figures" mathematician Katherine Johnson.
 One of the earliest women to join NASA, Johnson's skills in celestial navigation were renowned.
 Among other mathematical feats, she calculated -- by hand -- the launch window and trajectory for the 1961 space flight of Alan Shepard, the first American in space, and the 1969 Apollo 11 flight to the Moon.
 For her contributions to the space programs and for blazing a trail for women and African Americans at NASA, Johnson was presented with the Presidential Medal of Freedom, the country's highest civilian award, by President Barack Obama in 2015.